 In the case of larger boats, a second battery may be useful, depending on your use.
 In case of doubt, do not hesitate to contact us.

 - Charging time: 1h30.
 Recharging can be done both on board (12 V DC cigarette lighter socket) from the service batteries or from the shore power supply (110-220VAC).

 - Consumption on the 12VDC service batteries for full recharging (6 Ah), which is 1.5 to 2% of the capacity of a medium battery pack (370 Ah).

-- The battery is comprised of high-quality lithium-ion cells; these are the same cells (LG brand) found in top range electric cars currently on the market.
+- The battery consists of high quality lithium-ion cells: These are the same cells (LG brand) found in the top-of-the-range electric cars currently on the market.

 - Its nominal voltage is 25.2V (operates between 29.4V and 22.5V).
 Selecting high battery voltage is essential in order to ensure the necessary power and torque required for more difficult manoeuvres.
 Batteries on standard portable electric tools have a nominal voltage of 18VDC.
 This is not sufficient for the most demanding manoeuvres (Here is more detail about the stress test realised on drill-drivers).

 There are 2 ways to anticipate your battery lifespan:

 1st factor: your Li-Ion is composed of cells that will deteriorate over time, regardless of their use.
 This "natural" deterioration process reduces the battery's capacity after 3 years, as a general rule.
 In most cases, battery replacement is not considered until the fourth year.